 What students say

-“The basic study programme really opened my mind to other research disciplines and allowed me to appreciate other fields.”
+“The study programmes really opened my mind to other research disciplines and allowed me to appreciate other fields.”

 “I find the cluster groups are really helpful and give me close contact to my supervisors and other researchers.
 We meet once a month and update each other on what we’re doing.
-As we’re a mixed discipline group of engineers and microbiologists this really helps my research.
-We also get on well and regularly socialise together.”
+As we’re a mixed discipline group of engineers and microbiologists this really helps my research.”

 Doctoral Programme › How it works